-MEASURE N BOND BUILDING FUND BUDGETARY HIGHLIGHTS
+PROPOSITION 39 MEASURE N (21-00) BOND BUILDING FUND BUDGETARY HIGHLIGHTS

-Over the course of the year, the budget of the Proposition 39 Measure N Building Fund (21) is monitored and reviewed by our staff.
+Over the course of the year, the budget of the Proposition 39 Measure N Building Fund (21-00) is monitored and reviewed by our staff.
 When changes occur, the District makes revisions to the annual operating budget.
 Each year, on a single year basis, our staff prepares an annual budget.
 This amount is used to track expenditures in any single year.
 The budget reported is then utilized to compare against actual expenditures and our staff makes appropriate revisions to the annual operating budget.
-Then it is forwarded to the Board for approval.
+Then, it is forwarded to the Board for approval.

-FACTORS BEARING ON THE DISTRICT BOND PROGRAM'S FUTURE
+FACTORS BEARING ON THE PROPOSITION 39 MEASURE N (21-00) BOND BUILDING FUND'S FUTURE

-The District's Proposition 39 Measure N Building Fund (21) will continue construction with respect to unfinished capital projects.
+The District's Proposition 39 Measure N Building Fund (21-00) will continue construction with respect to unfinished capital projects.
 Some of these projects include modernization of parking lots at Olivewood Elementary School and Palmer Way Elementary School.
+The projects related to these bond funds are expected to be completed by September 2019.